We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 Approximately $900 for one week of travel to one of the financial center cities of Boston, Chicago, or New York.
 This includes travel, lodging, and meals, along with incidental expenses.
 Costs can vary widely depending upon accommodations and food expenses.
 Part of our planning for travel will include discussions of ways to mitigate expenses.

-$200 in winter for entrance fees to museums and other sites.
+$200 in spring for overnight field trips and entrance fees to museums and other sites.

 Scheduled for: Day

 |2018-03-05||This program will not accept new enrollment spring quarter.|